Land Use Permits|Appealing an application

-In a separate letter, the municipal authority will inform applicants about the appeals process.
-Following the decision, the application will either be rejected or returned to the "in review" stage, where it will be worked on further in Cloudpermit.
-The municipal authority will notify you about the final decision.
+Following the appeal tribunal's decision, your application will either be rejected or returned to the "In Review" stage in Cloudpermit, where it will be worked on further.
+The municipal authority will let you know what the decision is going to be.

 Did you find it helpful?
 Yes No